GlenAshwood/VagrantProject/README.md

 loadbalancer              running (virtualbox)
 ```

-## Testing that the application has deployed correctly
+## Confirmation that everything has installed correctly

 To test that the nginx loadbalancer machine is working, you can open the following link via your local browser:
 ```open http://192.168.30.10```